niteshsingh681/tinderui/README.md

 ## DAY==>03
--->by default(token is not present ) render to login page if user is not logged in -->
+-->by default(token is not present ) render(direct) to login page if user is not logged in -->build logout features
+-->